UBrau/SPARpipe/README.md

 * Plots to follow normalization, check coverage, and monitor screen performance
 * Demultiplexing and mapping stats
-* Intermediate files per sample and batch such as FASTQ files of unmapped reads, BAM files of mapped reads, raw PSI and count files.
+* Intermediate files per sample and batch such as FASTQ files of unmapped reads, BAM files of mapped reads, raw PSI and count files

 Dependencies
 ------------